Congestion pricing board to hold meeting as mass transit workers on brink of strike

-NEW YORK (PIX11) – The board that recommends toll prices, credits, discounts, and exemptions for New York City’s congestion pricing program will be meeting Thursday as mass transit workers are on the brink of a strike.
+NEW YORK (PIX11) – The board that recommends toll prices, credits, discounts, and exemptions for New York City’s congestion pricing program will be meeting Thursday as mass transit workers warn of a possible strike.

 The president of The Brotherhood of Locomotive Engineers and Trainmen said in a statement, “The absence of a pay raise during a period of high inflation has persisted for four years, which is too long.
 Our members cannot continue working for subpar wages.
 They have had enough.”